 Business Interruption Insurance

-Business Interruption Insurance helps your business in case that you need to temporarily shut down your business due to certain perils like windstorms or fire.
+Business Interruption Insurance helps your business in case you need to temporarily shut down your business due to certain perils like windstorms or fire.
 This can cover the loss of income while your business is not operating.
 Also, it can reimburse the expenses for the rental fees while you temporarily rent another space for your business.
 Though business interruption insurance is included in BOP, you can have this coverage as standalone insurance.

 Business Interruption Insurance Covers